-Community visitors make inquiries and lodge complaints for, or on behalf of, residents of these visitable sites who are referred to as ‘consumers’.
+Community visitors make inquiries and lodge complaints for, or on behalf of, residents of these visitable sites.
 Community visitors have the power to refer complaints to an external agency—such as the Department of Communities, Disability Services and Seniors, Queensland Health, or the Residential Services Unit—where appropriate.

 Issues of concern

 - adequate services are provided for assessment, treatment and support

 - the standards of accommodation, health and wellbeing are appropriate

 - services are provided in a way least restrictive of rights

 - adequate information is available for consumers about their rights